The Antique Jewellery Company

 Frequently Asked Questions

-We are dealers in antique and period jewellery, a family run business, resulting from over fifty years of experience and expertise in the antique jewellery trade in London.
+We are dealers in antique and period jewellery — a family-run business built on over fifty years of experience and expertise in the London antique jewellery trade.

-We are led by Olly Gerrish, one of London's foremost antique jewellery dealers, and her son Matt, who is responsible for developing the AJC into the global brand it is today.
+We are led by Olly Gerrish, one of London’s foremost antique jewellery dealers, and her son Matt, who has developed the AJC into the global brand it is today.

-They are joined by Molly Gordon-Craig, one of the leading young lights in the industry and Kate Westlake, a recent graduate of the The Gemmological Association of Great Britain's Diploma Course.
+They are joined by Molly Gordon-Craig, one of the leading young lights in the industry, and Kate Westlake, a recent graduate of the Gemmological Association of Great Britain’s Diploma Course.

-When you phone us you will hear from Molly or Kate directly.
-If you visit us you will be met by either Olly, Molly or Kate - who will do all they can to meet your needs.
+When you phone us, you will speak with Molly or Kate directly.
+If you visit, you will be met by Olly, Molly or Kate — all of whom will do everything they can to help you find what you’re looking for.

-We are based over two floors in a beautiful 18th Century townhouse, a stone's throw from New Bond Street in London's Mayfair.
+We are based over two floors of a beautiful 18th-century townhouse, a stone’s throw from New Bond Street in London’s Mayfair.

 Our address is: